Potential blood test for Alzheimer's shows early promise

 The study involved 252 Australian and 121 Japanese patients aged between 60 and 90 years.

-Scientists not directly involved in the research said it made an important step, but its results now needed to be replicated.
+Scientists not directly involved in the study said it made an important step, but now needed to be replicated.

-“If the study can be repeated in a larger number of people, this test will give us an insight into changes occurring in the brain that relate to Alzheimer’s disease,” said Mark Dallas, a lecturer in Cellular and Molecular Neuroscience at Britain’s University of Reading.
-“However, using someone’s blood sample as a diagnosis for Alzheimer’s disease is a long way off.”
+“If (it) can be repeated in a larger number of people, this test will give us an insight into changes occurring in the brain that relate to Alzheimer’s disease,” said Mark Dallas, a lecturer in Cellular and Molecular Neuroscience at Britain’s University of Reading.

+Abdul Hye at King’s College London’s Institute of Psychiatry, Psychology & Neuroscience said the test was still a long way from being able to be used in doctors’ clinics.

+“The approach of obtaining the results is still very complicated (and) in its current form, the methodology is not practical in a clinical setting,” he said.

-John Hardy, a professor of neuroscience at University College London, said it was “a very interesting and hopeful study which could have a very positive impact on diagnostic accuracy.”
+John Hardy, a professor of neuroscience at University College London, said it was a “hopeful study which could have a very positive impact on diagnostic accuracy.”

 Reporting by Kate Kelland in London, Kiyoshi Takenaka in Tokyo and Melanie Burton in Melbourne; Editing by Peter Graff; Editing by Michael Perry and Peter Graff